Balou9/switch-slash/readme.md

 ***

-Switch slash and backslash back and forth ...
+Switch slash and backslash in string

 ***